|Other MI Resources|

 You can search online for Branch County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Michigan Birth Certificate, Marriage Certificate, Divorce Certificate, Death Certificate Applications to mail.

 A list of Branch County Historical and Genealogical Societies, Libraries, Archives.
 See also list of Statewide Michigan Archives, Historical & Genealogical Societies.

-The following are links to Genealogy and family history, Records and Resources related to Branch County.
+The following are web links to Genealogy, Records and Resources pertaining to Branch County.
 Most of these genealogy links fall into 3 categories: Commercial Sites, Private Sites or Organization Sites.
 Some have free access some have to have a fee.
 This is just a list that has been compiled or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to provide your own most liked Branch County genealogy or family history associated sites.